With so many paint colours available and new ranges being released every week, which colours should you buy when you first start painting?

 The pigments names are often hard to pronounce, like Quinacridone red and Anthraquinone Blue but they provide mixtures of remarkably clean, intense colour blends that retain their brilliance even in the thinnest wash or glaze.

-It was during this period that the art scene exploded with Pop art and American expressionism that utilised bright, clean solid blocks of colour.
+It was during this period that the art scene exploded with Pop art and American expressionism that utilized bright, clean solid blocks of colour.

 These new modern colours enabled the artists to express their reaction to the rise in mass consumerist culture and echoed the colours being used in advertising and the mass media.